-Listen to local/national weather broadcasts and travel bulletins - especially for the areas you will be driving through.
+Listen to local or national weather broadcasts and travel bulletins - especially for the areas you will be driving through.
 As conditions can change rapidly, check them regularly and be prepared to change your plans if conditions on your route worsen.

 If conditions are very bad, and the emergency services are recommending that people don't travel, then avoid making your journey unless it is absolutely necessary.
 Can you postpone your trip?
-Can you travel by other means, or avoid the need for the journey completely by using the phone or email?
+Can you travel by other means, or avoid the need for the journey completely by using the phone, video call or email?

 Of course, what's 'essential' to one person may not be to another; we each have to make our own decisions according to our circumstances.
-But, try to be realistic about which journeys are essential and which ones could be postponed.
+But try to be realistic about which journeys are essential and which ones could be postponed.
 If you decide you really must travel:

-- Let someone know where you are going and what time you hope to arrive, so that they can raise the alarm if you get into difficulties. - Plan alternative routes in case your main choice(s) becomes impassable. - Keep your fuel tank near to full to ensure that you do not run out. - Make sure you have a fully charged mobile phone, so you can call for help or alert someone if you're delayed - it could be a long walk to a phone, if you don't have a mobile phone. - If you don't have an emergency kit in your vehicle, at least take extra warm clothes, boots and a torch.
-Consider keeping a couple of long-life energy bars in the glove box. - Clear your windows and mirrors completely of snow and ice before you set off (make sure the heater is blowing warm air before setting off - it will keep your windscreen clear.)
+- Let someone know where you are going and what time you hope to arrive, so that they can raise the alarm if you get into difficulties - Plan alternative routes in case your main choice(s) becomes impassable - Keep your fuel tank near to full to ensure that you do not run out - Make sure you have a fully charged mobile phone, so you can call for help or alert someone if you're delayed - If you don't have an emergency kit in your vehicle, at least take extra warm clothes, boots and a torch.
+Consider keeping a couple of long-life energy bars in the glove box - Clear your windows and mirrors completely of snow and ice before you set off (make sure the heater is blowing warm air before setting off it will keep your windscreen clear.)